arend-lang/site/src/tutorial/PartI/records.md

 {%ard%}(x.1, x.2) == x{%endard%}, where {%ard%}=={%endard%} is computational equality.
 Eta-equivalence
-doesn't hold for datatypes: {%ard%}natPair (natFst x) (natSnd x){%endard%} is not computationally equal to {%ard%}x{%endard%}, one should prove that they are equal and use {%ard%}transport{%endard%} every time one wants to replace the one with the other.
+doesn't hold for datatypes: {%ard%}natPair (natFst x) (natSnd x){%endard%} is not computationally equal to {%ard%}x{%endard%}, one should prove that they are equal and use {%ard%}transport{%endard%} every time one wants to replace one with the other.

 Record types provide the third option: